 Companies that spend valuable time and money to create the face of their business should have all of the mechanisms at hand to ensure a consistent and available customer experience.

-Get the Ultimate High Availability Checklist For Your Website
+Ready to Achieve High Availability?
+Get the Ultimate High Availability Checklist For Your Website.

 Jake Fellows is the Sophisticated Hosting Product Manager for Liquid Web's Managed Hosting products and services.
 He has over 10 years experience involving several fields of the technology industry, including hosting, healthcare, and IT-system architecture.
 On his time off, he can be found in front of some form of screen enjoying movies, video games, or researching into one of his many technical side projects.